When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 Save money on sanding your hardwood floor by using an orbital sander.

-We show you how to refinish a hardwood floor using an orbital sander.
+We show you how to refinish a hardwood floor using an orbital sander to get professional-looking results without the professional price tag.

 Key Takeaways